bedbad/pyimps/README.md

 ```
 ![Screenshot](Screenshot.png)

-Each dependency colored differently depending on whether it exists, is a package and is a final transitive dependency(leaf)
+Each dependency colored differently depending on whether it exists, depending on it's type

 I wanted get all import dependencies for a bunch of python files and to my surprize I found no
 simple tool in Python that could it, pydeps is too hefty and more importantly is not a shell utility.